Phone: (703) 993-5076

 Fairfax, VA 22030

-Dr. Letiecq employs community-based participatory and action research approaches to conduct research in partnership with families systematically marginalized by society to promote family health and justice.
-She is keenly interested in how social policies and practices facilitate or hinder family functioning and health across all families.
-Currently, she is working on two projects in Virginia: 1) conducting research to establish a partnership with and document the lived experiences of Black families residing in public housing targeted for redevelopment; and 2) conducting research and action with undocumented immigrant families mainly from Central America to document their family and community contexts, including housing and engagement within the public school system.
-She also continues to work in partnership with Mexican migrants to Montana to support access to health care, education-based services, and migrant justice.
-With her community partners, she co-founded the Montana Immigrant Justice Alliance (MIJA.org), a statewide nonprofit working for immigrant rights.
+Currently, she is working on several projects in Virginia: 1) documenting the lived experiences of Black families residing in public housing targeted for redevelopment; 2) conducting research and action with undocumented immigrant families mainly from Central America to document their health and family and community contexts, including housing and engagement within the public school system; and 3) evaluating family-based health and nutrition interventions with Central American and other immigrant families.
+Previosuly, she worked in partnership with Native American and White grandparents rearing grandchildren, successfully advocating for law changes in Montana to advance grandparent rights when providing primary care of their grandchildren.
+She also worked with Mexican migrants to Montana to support access to health care, education-based services, and migrant justice.
+With her community partners, she co-founded the Montana Immigrant Justice Alliance (MIJA.org), a statewide nonprofit working for immigrant rights, and Amigas de la Comunidad, a NOVA-based community advisory board.

-Dr. Letiecq teaches courses on family law and public policy; individual and family development; and family-based human services delivery systems.
-She serves as an associate editor for the Journal of Family Issues, and has published her research in such professional outlets as Family Relations, Journal of Family Theory and Review, Fathering, Journal of Family Issues, Journal of Intergenerational Relationships, Journal of Immigrant and Minority Health, and Health Education and Behavior.
-She is affiliated with the National Council on Family Relations (currently serving on the NCFR Board of Directors), the American Sociological Association, the Council on Contemporary Families, and the American Public Health Association.
-She also serves on the GMU Faculty Senate and as president of the Mason advocacy chapter of the American Association of University Professors (AAUP).
+Dr. Letiecq primarily teaches family law and public policy and research methods courses.
+She serves on the editorial boards of the Journal of Marriage and Family and the Journal of Family Theory and Review and has published her research in such professional outlets as Family Relations, Journal of Family Theory and Review, Journal of Family and Community Health, Journal of Family Issues, Journal of Intergenerational Relationships, Journal of Immigrant and Minority Health, and Health Education and Behavior.
+She is affiliated with the National Council on Family Relations (President-elect 2021-2023; President 2023-2025), the Council on Contemporary Families, Law and Society Association, and the American Educational Research Association, among others.
+She also serves on the GMU Faculty Senate, is Vice-President of the GMU chapter of the American Association of University Professors (AAUP), and President-elect of the VA Conference of the AAUP.

 Community-based participatory (action) research (CBPR/PAR) and scholar-activism